-Aetna modified CPB 0698 for prostate biopsy, effective March 3, 2026.
-Here's what changes for billing teams.
+Aetna modified CPB 0698 covering prostate biopsy procedures, effective March 3, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table